 An Ouija board is more than a board game.
-It is, quite simply, a divinatory tool.
-Its purpose is to answer a question by inviting spirits to speak to the people using the board.
-There’s no guarantee that anything will happen at all if you use one.
+It is, quite simply, a divination tool.
+Its purpose is to answer questions by inviting spirits to speak to the people who are using the board.
+Of course, there’s no guarantee that anything will happen at all if you use one.
 But if something does happen, there’s no way of controlling that.

-Then there are those that come through that are still stuck on the lower planes that are more middle ground in terms of wanting to evoke fear.
+Then there are the beings that come through that are still stuck on the lower plane, but are more middle-ground in terms of wanting to evoke fear.
 I experienced such a being once while staying at an old hotel in the silver mining town of Virginia City, Nevada.
 I successfully called forth beings who died during the silver-mining era.
-At a nearby cemetery where I was able to find the name of the miner who died and thus verify what the being communicated to me.
+At a nearby cemetery, I was able to find the name of the miner who died and thus verify what the being communicated to me.
 But this type of story is more the exception than the rule, and is more llikely to happen with adults on the board as opposed to highly emotional youth.

-I was pretty powerful at the Ouija Board in my teens because I had strong energy and didn’t even need anyone else working the board with me.
-When I used the board, I could tell who was calling, who was at the door and so on but in the end, I ended up with a nasty non-human being that not only stuck around far past its welcome but could cause the room to go cold, collapse the closet of a friend of mine who tried to purge it, cause stereos to go on and dials move, etc. Pretty terrifying stuff to the average person.
-This was largely due to me being not only a teenager with volatile emotions but from an unhappy home so I was an open target for that.
+I was pretty powerful at the Ouija board in my teens, because I had strong energy.
+I didn’t even need anyone else working the board with me.
+When I used the board, I could tell who was calling and who was at the door.
+But I ended up stuck with a nasty non-human being.
+Besides the fact that it stayed around far past its welcome, it could also cause the room to go cold, collapse the closet of a friend who tried to purge it, and make stereos turn on and dials move–pretty terrifying stuff to the average person.

-And then there are people who use the board, have a good laugh, and that’s it.
-But I always say if the risk isn’t worth the reward, why bother?
-You could potentially invite something into your living space that could be quite unpleasant; I’d recommend sticking with another board game.
+Of course, there are people who use an Ouija board, have a good laugh, and that’s the end of it.
+But as I always say, if the risk isn’t worth the reward, why bother?
+You could potentially invite something into your living space that could be quite unpleasant, so my recommendation is to avoid the Ouija board.